rvantonisse/fed-mac-setup/README.md

 # Front-end development mac setup

 Utilities and install guide to setup a fresh mac install for Front-end development.
+Unzip this locally and follow this guide.

 ## Table of contents